fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 5: Early Modern Historiographical Revolutions
 * _FHTH_, "The historiographical revolution of the early modern era", 47-67.
 * Niccolò Machiavelli, _The Prince_, 5-19.
 (These are really small pages.)
-We'll discuss: How does Machiavelli use history in his text?
+As a primary source, don't worry about integrating Machiavelli into your responses---focus on _FHTH_.
+However, everyone should come to class prepared to discuss: How does Machiavelli use history in his text?
 How does it draw from previous historiographic traditions?

 ### 7: Historical Professionalization